LucianoCirino/SoH_PauseBuffer/README.txt

 	• Frame Advance repause will "sometimes" fail to trigger  (area dependant?)
 	• Input buffers will fail if you unpause by Saving Game
 	• If script isn't responding, try closing (1)Delfinovin, (2)SoH, & (3)Script, and then reopen them in that order
-	• Script will only work on specified SoH versions
+	• Script currently only works on SoH Rachael Bravo 3.0.1

 Written by Luciano Cirino 09/03/2022